ICRAR/boinc-magphys/client/src/boinc-client/GPU/README.md

 - Makefiles have been included for compiling on different platforms.
 E.g. Makefile.mac for Mac OSX.

-- OpenCL code does not get compiled in unless -DUSE_OPENCL is specified as a compiler option.
+- OpenCL code does not get called in unless -DUSE_OPENCL is specified as a compiler option.
 This happens automatically in the Makefiles.

+- The actual OpenCL kernel code can be found at fit_sed_skynet.cl and is compiled JIT.

 - OpenCL conforms with version 1.1 standard and uses C++ bindings through the opencl.hpp header file.